 Life Cycle Assessment

-This module can be taken as a standalone course or as part of building up to a certificate, diploma or master’s degree.
-You can take up to three modules before deciding whether you want to work towards a degree.
+This module can be taken as standalone or as part of building up to a certificate, diploma or master’s degree.
+You can take up to three standalone modules before deciding whether you want to work towards any of these.

-If you are wanting to gain a master’s degree then you will need to complete and pass eight modules and a dissertation within a five year period, certain modules will be compulsory depending on the degree you opt to take.
-Find out which modules these are and how to apply for a part-time course.
+If you do decide to build up to a qualification, then you will need to complete and pass the following amount of modules within a five year period: four modules for a certificate; eight modules for a diploma; eight modules and a dissertation for a degree.
+Please note that certain modules will be compulsory depending on the degree you opt to take.

 This module builds an understanding of life cycle assessment methodology developed in the Life Cycle Thinking and the Circular Economy module, by providing more in-depth training on life cycle assessment methodology, and practical experience of doing a life cycle assessment.